xiaosophiameng/gamer_performance_analysis/Gamers Performance Analysis.md

 ##### Step 2: EDA

-In order to verify the dataset, I created a scattere plot of league level and player APM.
+In order to verify the dataset, I created a scatter plot of league level and player APM.
 I choose APM, because it is common known there is a strong relationship between APM and gamers' league levels.
 If the dataset is valid, players' league levels must be positively correlated with players' APMs.
 Here is the figure:

 ![APM vs League](image/APM_League.png)